7 Tips and Tricks to Learn Programming Faster

-1. Make Your Fundamentals Clear:
+1. Make Your Fundamentals Clear

-2. Learn By Doing, Practicing and Not Just Reading:
+2. Learn by Doing, Practicing, and Not Just Reading

-3. Code By Hand:
+3. Code by Hand

 One of the biggest reasons is the interviews.
-When you will apply for the jobs in programming, most of the time the technical evaluation process will include code by hand.
+When you will apply for jobs in programming, most of the time the technical evaluation process will include code by hand.
 You will be asked to write code using pen and paper or you might have to use a whiteboard.
-Coding by hand is something old school technique but it actually involves a test for a programmer’s proficiency.
+Coding by hand is something old-school technique but it actually involves a test for a programmer’s proficiency.
 Coding by hand can give you a clear understanding of syntax and algorithms, you make a deeper connection in your brain.
 Learning programming this way will make your work easier and faster later.

-4. Share, Teach, Discuss and Ask For Help:
+4. Share, Teach, Discuss and Ask for Help

-One of the best ways to understand programming easily and quickly is teaching.
-Teaching to someone, sharing your knowledge, doing discussions with other programmers will make you a better programmer quickly.
-Teaching to someone is teaching to yourself too, so if you are able to teach to somebody that means you truly understand the concepts.
+One of the best ways to understand programming easily and quickly is by teaching.
+Teaching someone, sharing your knowledge, and doing discussions with other programmers will make you a better programmer quickly.
+Teaching someone is teaching yourself too, so if you are able to teach somebody that means you truly understand the concepts.
 It is the best habit to learn something in-depth and you will realize that you don’t need to come back on the same topic.
-You can also participate in open source projects, discuss your code with your co-programmers or contribute on Github, also you can take help from forum or discussion site.
+You can also participate in open source projects, discuss your code with your co-programmers or contribute on Github, also you can take help from forums or discussion sites.

 When you learn programming do not hesitate in asking for help.
 Beginners do this mistake and feel shy when they need to ask for help.
-It doesn’t matter if you ask silly questions and looks stupid, it will help you in the long run and if you don’t do it you will be struggling in coding later.
+It doesn’t matter if you ask silly questions and look stupid, it will help you in the long run and if you don’t do it you will be struggling in coding later.
 So it’s good to find a mentor or take help from fellow programmers to understand concepts easily and quickly.
 Your mentor or professional can guide you better because they have been already in your shoes before.

-5. Use Online Resources:
+5. Use Online Resources

-6. Take Breaks:
+6. Take Breaks

-7. Learn to Use Debugger:
+7. Learn to Use Debugger

 Good Luck and Happy Coding!!!